 Alan has worked in numerous sectors including FMCG, finance, insurance, manufacturing, healthcare, mining, utilities and telecommunications, ensuring that programmes deliver against compliance, governance and regulatory issues in all the continents of the world.

-Being used to operating in highly regulated environments, Alan brings a skill in precision and practicality to architecture and governance.
+Being used to operating in highly regulated environments, Alan brings a skill in precision and practicality to architecture, governance and business architecture execution.

 He is able to grasp significant issues quickly and develop an understanding of how these can be articulated and solved to the organisation’s continued advantage.
 His MBA thesis forms the basis of the TOGAF® 9 Architecture Governance Standard.
-Alan is also an experienced COBIT instructor.
-He has provided training courses around the world in corporate governance, financial regulation and IT governance for the executive board.
+Alan is also an experienced COBIT and Applied Business Architecture instructor.

 Alan has a strong academic background with Bachelors of Science and Arts in Psychology related disciplines and a MBA in Strategy and Governance.
 He has been a strong contributor to the development of various global standards, including TOGAF and COBIT and has trained over 2,000 practitioners around the world in TOGAF alone.

 Anyone can read the book – good training is about imparting insight, experience and real examples of where we’ve failed and just as importantly where we’ve succeeded.
 Training is the event, practising is the journey and carrying the book weighs you down by nearly 2 kilos!